Leeds Conservatoire: History

-Noted people
+Notable people

 Alumni

 The conservatoire has produced a variety of notable alumni in different musical disciplines.
 This includes classical pianist John Barstow, jazz pianists David Newton and Nikki Iles, saxophonists Pete Wareham and Alan Barnes, trumpeters Chris Batchelor and Richard Iles, horn player Alastair Hanson and guitarists Nick Webb and Giuliano Modarelli.
 Badly Drawn Boy, English Teacher.
 Snake Davis, John Thirkell, Adrian Snell, Matthew Bourne, James Lynch of Touch and Go, Michael Spearman of Everything Everything, Geoff Downes of Yes and Asia, Chris Sharkey of Trio VD and Acoustic Ladyland, Ryan and Gary Jarman of the Cribs, James Yeoburn Mark Holub and Brett Domino are also associated with the conservatoire.
 Dave Bainbridge, guitarist with Iona and later keyboards player for Strawbs, also studied there and won the BBC Radio 2 Best Jazz soloist award whilst at the conservatoire.
 Motorhead drummer Phil Taylor studied drumming at Leeds.

 Singer John Newman studied for a BTEC in popular music from the conservatoire.

 We Are Domi, the group who represented the Czech Republic at the Eurovision Song Contest 2022, met and formed at the conservatoire.